SanielX/Hairibar.Ragdoll/README.md

+# Changes made
+Removed all dependencies, making it a single package with only 2 assemblies.

+Reasons being: more assemblies -> more stuff to do on domain reload, makes editor slow.
+Same goes for NaughtyAttributes, those are no more since that package completely destroys my editor performance.
+Removed a lot of stuff that used to be in EngineExtensions but isn't used by package, made most of it internal too.

 # Hairibar.Ragdoll
 A Unity package for making ragdolls and animating them with keyframed animations.
 See it in action at https://youtu.be/ByNPbbACf40.